 The step-up/step-down regulator has four main connections: the output voltage (VOUT), ground (GND), the input voltage (VIN), and an enable input (EN).

 VOUT is the regulated output voltage.
 The regulator’s soft-start feature gradually ramps up the VOUT voltage on start-up to limit in-rush current draw.

 The input voltage, VIN, should be between 2.7 V and 16 V when the regulator is first powered.
-After the regulator is running, it can continue operating down to 1.4 V. Lower inputs can shut down the voltage regulator; , so you should ensure that noise on your input is not excessive, and you should be wary of destructive LC spikes (see the LC voltage spike section below for more information).
+After the regulator is running, it can continue operating down to 1.4 V. Lower inputs can shut down the voltage regulator; higher inputs can destroy the regulator, so you should ensure that noise on your input is not excessive, and you should be wary of destructive LC spikes (see the LC voltage spike section below for more information).

 The regulator, which is enabled by default, can be put into a low-power sleep state by bringing the EN pin low (under 1 V).
 Leaving the pin disconnected or bringing the pin above 1.3 V will enable the regulator.
 The quiescent current draw in sleep mode is dominated by the current in the 100 kΩ pull-up resistor from ENABLE to VIN, which altogether will be between 10 µA and 15 µA per volt on VIN.

 The through-holes are arranged with a 0.1″ spacing along the edge of the board for compatibility with standard solderless breadboards and perfboards and connectors that use a 0.1″ grid.
 You can solder wires directly to the board or solder in the included breakaway 4×1 straight male header strip or the 4×1 right-angle male header strip as desired.